siv-radio/siv-radio.github.io/content/posts/2025-10-20-similarity-search-for-an-image-classification-task/index.md

 Another function draws a cumulative accuracy function plot.

 ## Conclusion
-This article describes a viable approach to solving a classification task using a pre-trained artificial neural network model without fine-tuning.
+This blog post describes a viable approach to solving a classification task using a pre-trained artificial neural network model without fine-tuning.
 It is based on the use of an embedding vector database and cosine similarity search.
 The presented image classification system has up to 0.973 validation accuracy on the Banerjee's Animal Image Dataset, which has 90 classes.
 The core of the system is one of the distilled TinyViT models with 5.07 - 20.5 million parameters.

 Due to the relatively small size of the dataset (5400 images), a special technique was used to increase the precision of the final accuracy calculation.
 Different training and validation subsets were partitioned in order to calculate the sample mean validation accuracy.